Reduce costs and get total inventory control with contract manufacturing software

 Contract manufacturing software is designed to help you manage your business relationships with your contract manufacturers.
 It allows you to effectively coordinate all aspects of these relationships, including scheduling the production of new products, tracking costs and payments with the manufacturer, and managing all of the documentation associated with the contract.

-The biggest advantage you gain when adopting contract manufacturing software like an ERP system is the ability to automate many processes that would otherwise be very time-consuming, such as tracking costs and payments, creating new orders, coordinating shipping schedules, and updating customer records.
+The biggest advantage you gain when adopting contract manufacturing software like a cloud system is the ability to automate many processes that would otherwise be very time-consuming, such as tracking costs and payments, creating new orders, coordinating shipping schedules, and updating customer records.
 This automation helps to minimize errors and ensure that everything runs smoothly with your contract manufacturer.

 Contract manufacturing workflows can be complex, with many different moving parts that need to be coordinated in order to ensure a smooth and efficient process.
 This is where an ERP system can come in handy, as it can provide a central repository for all of the data and information related to a contract manufacturing project.
 This makes it easier to track deadlines, deliverables, and other important details, while also providing a full audit trail that can help with compliance.
 Another advantage of using an ERP system or manufacturing ERP solutions for contract manufacturing workflows is that it provides real-time insights into manufacturing order statuses.

-Katana is a manufacturing ERP that gives you a live look at your business, including live inventory and manufacturing management, batch tracking for end-to-end traceability, a Shop Floor App for total floor-level control, open API, and a growing channel partner network.
+Katana Cloud Manufacturing gives you a live look at your business, including live inventory and manufacturing management, batch tracking for end-to-end traceability, a Shop Floor App for total floor-level control, open API, and a growing channel partner network.
 Real-time master planning features automate resource allocation based on prioritized sales orders and integrations with e-commerce, accounting, CRM, and reporting services to centralize your operations in one visual platform.